codingwithlions/leaozinho-bot/README.md

 # leaozinho-bot
-A discord bot Used on our personal server 🦁
+A discord bot used on our personal server 🦁